How your consumer shops, i.e., the consumer purchase process, is an essential understanding you have to build, to sell to them effectively.

 A brand is a promise of value: it either meets a need or creates a desire.

-So identify first if your audience has a pain point (challenges or unmet need).
-In other words, is there anything that they’re not very satisfied about in their lives, a problem they perceive, that your brand can offer to solve?
+So, identify first if your audience has a pain point (challenges or unmet need).
+In other words, is there anything that they’re not very satisfied about in their lives, a problem they perceive, that your small business brand can offer to solve?

 What are the steps they take to meet their needs currently?
 Where are they looking for information, to take purchase decisions?
 Generally there are 3 basic steps that lead to the final one of purchase: